Intensity doubling for Brownian loop-soups in high dimensions: Introduction

-In transient cable graphs such as those of $\Z^d$ for $d \ge 3$, one can define a natural Brownian loop measure and perform a Poisson point process of such Brownian loops with intensity given by this particular measure.
-This ``Brownian loop-soup'' (in the terminology of \cite {LW}) turns out to be closely related to the Gaussian Free Field (GFF) in that space (see \cite {LJ1,LJ2}) and to questions about the determinant of the Laplacian (see \cite {LJ2,L,WP,LJ3} and the references therein).
-There are numerous questions that one can (try to) address about this natural random structure.
-The clusters of Brownian loops (the connected components of the union of all the loops in the loop-soup) are of particular importance (as for instance shown by the rewiring properties from \cite {W1} that indicate that the way in which clusters are subdivided/covered into loops is in some sense ``uniform and local'' or because of their relation to the Gaussian free field).
-Properties that will be particularly useful in the present paper are the explicit formula for the probability that two given points $x$ and $y$ belong to the same cluster of Brownian loops (we denote this event by $x \leftrightarrow y$) in terms of the Green's function $g(x,y)$ in the graph (see \cite {L1}) or the switching property (see \cite {W3}) that allows to describe the law of the clusters when one conditions on the event $x \leftrightarrow y$.
+There are several related reasons that make it particularly natural and particularly physically relevant to then look at the clusters of Brownian loops (the connected components of the union of all the loops in the loop-soup) for $c=1$: One is the rewiring properties from \cite {W1} that indicate that the way in which clusters are subdivided/covered into individual loops is in some sense ``uniform and local'' -- this can be viewed as a ``bosonic feature'' of the model.
+Another feature is the relation of the loop-soup with the Gaussian free field (GFF) and its correlations.
+There has been a rather intense activity on this particular model on cable graphs in this past decade -- references include \cite {Aid1, CD0, CD00, CD1, CD2, CD3, DW, DPR0, DPR1, DPR2, DPR, GJ, GN, L1, L2, L3, LST, LW1, LW3, P, W1, W2, W3}.
+Results that will be particularly useful in the present paper are the explicit formula for the probability that two given points $x$ and $y$ belong to the same cluster of Brownian loops (we denote this event by $x \leftrightarrow y$) in terms of the Green's function $g(x,y)$ in the graph (see \cite {L1}) or the switching property (see \cite {W3}) that allows to describe the law of the clusters when one conditions on the event $x \leftrightarrow y$.
 Both these features are specific to this particular percolation-of-loops model.
+One can interpret these specific features as part of the reason why this percolation model is physically natural, or as the technical reason for which one ends up being able to say more about it than for ordinary percolation.
 We choose to first present our main result in the Brownian loop-soup framework -- we will briefly come back to what it says about the GFF at the end of this introduction.